mohammadmjn/AWS-Restful-API/README.md

 make build
 ```

-:exclamation: :exclamation: Note that each time you open a new terminal in Unix-based systems or git bash in Windows, you have to execute following commands in order to export `TABLE_NAME` as environment variables:
+:exclamation::exclamation: Note that each time you open a new terminal in Unix-based systems or git bash in Windows, you have to execute following commands in order to export `TABLE_NAME` as environment variables:

 ```bash
 export TABLE_NAME=aws-challenge-devices